DataIntellectTech/TorQ/docs/Processes.md

       file.
 Like partbyenum, this can be only be done by one column which has the parted attribute applied to it.
 It must be a symbol column due the nature of the character extraction.
-The numerical value for characters will map to the index of the character in the .Q.nA, levveraging upper chase letters.
-      For those that arent contained within .Q.nA, they will map to the count of .Q.nA, effectively the next numeric.
-Partitioning in this way means that the data within each partition is no sorted for the parted attribute to be applied, which means in the end of day process the data must be sorted before being merged.
+The numerical value for characters will map to the index of the character in the .Q.an.
+For those that arent contained i within .Q.an, they will map to the count of .Q.an.
+Partitioning in this way means that the data within each partition is not sorted for the parted attribute to be applied, which means in the EOD process the data needs sorted before being merged.
 This sort happens partition by partition rather than as a whole.
 The wdb partition scheme is of the form
-      \[wdbdir\]/\[partitiontype\]/\[first char index .Q.nA\]/\[table(s)\]/
+      \[wdbdir\]/\[partitiontype\]/\[first char index .Q.an\]/\[table(s)\]/
-      A typical partition directory would be similar to (for ex sym: MSFT_N) wdb/database/2025.11.04/22/trade
+      A typical partition directory would be similar to (for ex sym: MSFT_N) wdb/database/2025.11.04/38/trade
-      In the above example, the data is parted by sym, and number 22 is the index position of M in .Q.nA.
+      In the above example, the data is parted by sym, and number 38 is the index position of M in .Q.an.

-Data is persisted to a partition scheme where the partition
-      is derived from parameters in the sort.csv file.
-In this mode partition only can be done by one column which has parted attribute applied on it and it also has to be of a symbol or integer (short, int, long) type.
-      If the column is a symbol type, the partitioning on disk will be the symbol entries enumerated against the HDB sym file.
-      If the column is an integer type, the partitioning on disk will be the raw integer values clamped between 0 and 2,147,483,647 (the maximum int value), with negative and null values mapped to 0.
-The general partition scheme is of the form
-      \[wdbdir\]/\[partitiontype\]/\[parted enumerated column\]/\[table(s)\]/.
-      A typical partition directory would be similar to (for ex sym: MSFT_N) wdb/database/2015.11.26/456/trade/
-      In the above example, the data is parted by sym, and number 456 is the order of MSFT_N symbol entry in the HDB sym file.

       The advantage of partbyenum over partbyattr could be that the